Program Goals and Objectives

 - New York State Medical License prior to the start date of the fellowship (July 1)

-Mandatory completion of the following courses for Columbia University Medical Center Research to be done at Columbia at the beginning of the year:
+Mandatory completion of the following compliances/course for Columbia University Medical Center and Columbia University IRB to be completed prior to start:

 - Health Sciences: Protection of Human Research Participants (GCP) – for Patient-Oriented Clinical Investigators

 - HIPAA: Health Insurance Portability Accountability Act Training Course